 Around 89% of companies today are competing over better customer experience.
 IoT-driven asset tracking allows collecting data, storing it on the cloud, and then providing insights.
 Edge computing requires less bandwidth, limits cloud processing, and thus provides accurate information instantly.

-Now that you know about the potential of IoT asset tracking let’s see if it’s the right option for you.
+Now that you know about the potential of IoT asset tracking let’s see if it’s the right option for your business.

 Also Read About: IoT Asset Management

-Is Asset Tracking the Right Solution for You?
+Is Asset Tracking IoT Solution the Right Solution for You?

 “Always think twice before you make a decision”, said a wise man.
 Adding to it, I would say, “Ask yourself these 3 questions before deciding for IoT asset tracking.”

 - Would your business benefit from having real-time asset data?
-As you know, sensors can be configured to track location and monitor asset and environment conditions.
-For example, food in transit must be kept at certain temperatures; you can set alert notifications if those conditions are not met at any point during transportation.
+As you know, it is possible to configure sensors to track location and monitor asset and environment conditions.

 So, what’s your answer?